 So what am I doing with my time??

 When I am not taking pictures, listening to music and podcasts, or talking on the phone, I drive and sit quietly, replaying moments of my life all the way back to my childhood.
 Often I laugh out loud, a few times I’ve cried, and an unfortunate amount of times my thoughts have led me to memories where I cringe of embarrassment…like that day in 7th grade when my crush Andy sat behind me in the bleachers.
 I was acutely aware of his presence which immediately brought flames to my cheeks.
 When he suddenly traced the back of my shirt with his finger, I thought he may be feeling the same way.
-Instead, he announced to everyone that I wasn’t wearing a bra.
+Instead, he announced in amusement to everyone that I wasn’t wearing a bra.
 I was horrified!!
-20 years later and I still remember that feeling of my flaming cheeks nearly combusting…and I have forever worn a bra since (though there has never actually been a need).
+20 years later I wonder why that thought pops in from time to time.
+Regardless of why I can still remember the feeling of my flaming cheeks nearly combusting…and I have forever worn a bra since (though there has never actually been a need 😉 ).

 There are other memories that remind me that I have always been who I am now.
 For example, my older sister and I are 2.5 years apart.
 Naturally, she got to experience all of life’s milestones before I did and I was soooo jealous of that.
 Ever since I was a kid, all I wanted to do was be older (FYI – now that I am older, all I want is to press pause…especially on my grey hair).
 I remember my Aunt giving my sister the Dr. Seuss book Oh, the Places You’ll Go!*.
 It may have been her high school graduation or perhaps college, but whatever it was, I remember screaming inside that the book was being placed in the wrong hands.
 I was the explorer!
 I wanted to go places!!
 Why didn’t I get that book?!!!
 Obviously wanting to be older did nothing for my maturity level at the time. 😉